|

-My tongs are approximately 11 to 12 inches in total length and made from either 13mm or 14mm round 1018 mild steel (depending on tong style and size).
-I prefer shorter, stouter tongs for a variety of reasons.
-If you are in need of longer tongs, let me know (or see my pick-up style tong below).
-And mild steel allows you to quench tongs over and over without stress cracking.
+My forging tongs are 14 inches in total length and made from 1018 mild steel which allows you to quench your tongs repeatedly without stress cracking.
+If you are in need of custom perhaps longer tongs or tongs made from another type of steel; higher carbon or alloy, let me know.
 I have spent a lot of time perfecting my tongs.
 I guarantee your satisfaction.
 There is hardly anything in blacksmithing more frustrating than having a hot piece of metal jumping around when you are hammering not to mention dangerous.
 When it comes to working with hot steel, if you can't hold it right you can't hit it right. |

 Farrier Flat style - Flat tongs are ideal for flats and can work with smaller square stock too.
 Like farrier tongs, I forge half round depressions into the jaws.
 These depressions along with the shortness of the jaws makes them hold firmly.